Mutually orthogonal Latin squares: Existence

 When a Graeco-Latin square is viewed as a pair of orthogonal Latin squares, each of the Latin squares is said to have an orthogonal mate.
 In an arbitrary Latin square, a selection of positions, one in each row and one in each column whose entries are all distinct is called a transversal of that square.
 Consider one symbol in a Graeco-Latin square.
 The positions containing this symbol must all be in different rows and columns, and furthermore the other symbol in these positions must all be distinct.
 Hence, when viewed as a pair of Latin squares, the positions containing one symbol in the first square correspond to a transversal in the second square (and vice versa).

 A given Latin square of order n possesses an orthogonal mate if and only if it has n disjoint transversals.

 The Cayley table (without borders) of any group of odd order forms a Latin square which possesses an orthogonal mate.

 Thus Graeco-Latin squares exist for all odd orders as there are groups that exist of these orders.
 Such Graeco-Latin squares are said to be group based.

 Euler was able to construct Graeco-Latin squares of orders that are multiples of four, and seemed to be aware of the following result.

-No group based Graeco-Latin squares can exist if the order is an odd multiple of two (that is, equal to 4k + 2 for some positive integer k).